The key to happiness is low expectations.

 How did I create these expectations in the first place?

 I discovered my overachieving mind had been feeding me unrealistic expectations of reaching specific results.
 It was an impractical all-or-nothing approach I’d learned at a very young age from my perfectionistic parents.
 It didn’t allow me to celebrate small successes that fell short of the mark.
 No wonder I felt defeated.

 I needed to explore further.
 What was my pattern in creating my expectations?

 I realized the more I felt vulnerable and insecure in my appearance, the more I ramped up expectations of myself.

-There was a fear of not being good enough creating and fueling the expectations.
+There was a fear of not being good enough which created and fueled the expectations.

 Releasing Expectations Creates Happiness.

 I learned there’s nothing wrong with having expectations but it’s what I do with them and how I hang my happiness on them that creates problems.
 They place demands on me and others.

 The energy of expectation has a heaviness because I’m attaching it to a specific outcome of events.
 My expectations became a burden I needed to let go of.